Zbyl/BinaryFormatSerializer/README.md

   - Declarative way of specifying the binary format is another feature that makes it easy to verify the code against the specification.
   - Unifying serialization and deserialization reduces the amout of code and eliminates the need to keep two functions in sync.

+Other goals:

+1. The serialization functions shouldn't need to be templatized on the serializer type.
+  - In boost::serialization you generally provide serialization function as a template on the 'Archive' type.
+This has many inconvenient implications related to inlining serialization code in the headers or providing explicit template specializations.
+There is no easy way to make the boost serialization function work for different archives and still not be a template.

 What this library will not provide:

 1. Versioning of the binary format.